Skwiix - Musical-Info-Advice-Support

 Picture

-With a long and storied history such as this, not to mention a tone like no other instrument in the orchestra, it isn't hard to see why the cello has remained so popular for so long.
+With a long and storied history such as this, not to mention a tone like no other instrument in the orchestra, it isn't hard to see why the Cello has remained so popular for so long.

 Skwiix